Necrno/nodejs-bot-guide/README.md

 My intention in creating this guide is to spread the knowledge of bot making and make it easier for everyone to have a bot.
 Some people are paying pretty big sums of money just for a CS:GO storage bot - I want to show you how simple it is to make your own.
 At the time I am writing this, I don't know how much I'll be able to contribute to the guide, and I will hopefully get to share everything I know about this.

+###Purpose

+I want to just point out that this guide's purpose.
+It is not by any means a guarantee that everything will work as intended, nor is it an ultimate guide that will let you create CSGOJackpot 2.0.
+In fact, it exists for people who are interested in coding for the sake of coding, not just for profit.
+Of course, some bots will naturally make profit, but there is no guarantee whatsoever that will happen!

 ##Other Stuff You Need

  * [node.js](http://nodejs.org/), of course!
 Download and install the appropriate version for your computer.
  * These npm packages - [steamcommmunity](https://github.com/DoctorMcKay/node-steamcommunity), [steam-user](https://github.com/DoctorMcKay/node-steam-user), and [steam-tradeoffer-manager](https://github.com/DoctorMcKay/node-steam-tradeoffer-manager).
 I'll teach you how to set these up later in the guide.
  * an extra Steam account.
 I opted to create an extra Steam account for my bots, and I purchased CS:GO on it to remove its limited status.
 I'd reccomend doing this too (a $5 or more game must be purchased in order to get an API key and invite friends), however, in a pinch your main Steam account will do.
  * [Steam Desktop Authenticator](http://github.com/Jessecar96/SteamDesktopAuthenticator) if you plan to use the bot for trading and need to confirm offers.
+Note that this is not *necessary*, you can generate mobile authentication codes through other methods.
+However, it's my preference and is the most simple for beginners in my opinion.
  * A phone capable of receiving SMS texts if you plan on using the bot for trading.
  * Patience.
 Making a bot is time-consuming, testing it is even more time-consuming.
 Take your time, and don't expect to make a CSGO Jackpot clone in 15 minutes.